ncbrown1/my-unix-profiles/README.md

 settings.
 With this approach, all of my favorite settings can be recorded and maintained beyond the scope of a single computer.
 So if I ever need to set myself up on a new system (a highly likely event), I can clone this repository and have an instantly familiar working environment!

+*NOTE*: This is actually a fork of [amix/vimrc](https://github.com/amix/vimrc) that I modified for my own use.
+All credits for the vimrc part of things should go to [amix](https://github.com/amix) and the collaborators on that repo.

 ## Installing vimrc

 First, clone this repository wherever you like and cd into it.